JasperFx/marten/docs/guide/index.md

 .NET Framework support was dropped as part of the v4 release, if you require .NET Framework support, please use the latest Marten 3.xx release.
 :::

-## .Net Core app integration
+## Marten Quickstart

 ::: tip INFO
 There's a very small [sample project in the Marten codebase](https://github.com/JasperFx/marten/tree/master/src/AspNetCoreWithMarten) that shows the mechanics for wiring
 Marten into a .Net Core application.
 :::

-By popular demand, Marten 3.12 added extension methods to quickly integrate Marten into any .Net Core application that uses the `IServiceCollection` abstractions to register IoC services.
+Following the common .Net idiom, Marten supplies extension methods to quickly integrate Marten into any .Net Core application that uses the `IServiceCollection` abstractions to register IoC services.

 In the `Startup.ConfigureServices()` method of your .Net Core application (or you can use `IHostBuilder.ConfigureServices()` as well) make a call to `AddMarten()` to register Marten services like so: